MarquezProject/marquez/examples/airflow/README.md

 > **Tip:** Use the `--pull` to pull a tagged image.

 Airflow listens on port `8080`.
 To view the Airflow UI and verify it's running, open http://localhost:8080.
-Then, browse to http://localhost:3000 to begin exploring metadata via the Marquez UI.
+Then, browse to http://localhost:3000 to begin exploring DAG metadata via the Marquez UI.

 # Airflow